-Non-distributable reserves of EUR 1,041 thousand can only be used to increase the share capital and non-distributable reserves (legal reserves) of Rokiškio Sūris AB, Rokiškio Pieno Gamyba UAB and Rokiškio Pienas UAB amounting to EUR 1,113 thousand, EUR 556 thousand and EUR 223 thousand, respectively, can only be used to cover future operating losses, if any.
-The remaining amount of other reserves totalling EUR 8,087 thousand for the Company and EUR 12,207 thousand for the Group (2018: EUR 9,835 thousand and EUR 14,460 thousand, respectively) consists of the revaluation reserve of property, plant and equipment.
+Non-distributable reserves (legal reserves) of Rokiškio Sūris AB, Rokiškio Pieno Gamyba UAB and Rokiškio Pienas UAB amounting to EUR 1,113 thousand, EUR 556 thousand and EUR 223 thousand, respectively, can only be used to cover future operating losses, if any.
+The remaining amount of other reserves totalling EUR 16,304 thousand for the Company and EUR 25,741 thousand for the Group (2019: EUR 9,127 thousand and EUR 13,163 thousand, respectively) consists of the revaluation reserve of property, plant and equipment.
 (See below for the disclosure of the revaluation reserve).